puppetlabs/puppetlabs-stdlib/REFERENCE.md

 * [`stdlib::ip_in_range`](#stdlibip_in_range): Returns true if the ipaddress is within the given CIDRs
 * [`stdlib::start_with`](#stdlibstart_with): Returns true if str starts with one of the prefixes given.
 Each of the prefixes should be a String.
 * [`stdlib::str2resource`](#stdlibstr2resource): This converts a string to a puppet resource.

-This attempts to convert a string like 'File[/foo]' into the puppet resource `File['/foo']` as detected by the catalog.

-Things like 'File[/foo, /bar]' are not supported as a title might contain things like ',' or ' '.
-There is no clear value seperator to use.

-This function can depend on the parse order of your manifests/modules as it inspects the catalog thus far.
 * [`stdlib::xml_encode`](#stdlibxml_encode): Encode strings for XML files
 * [`str2bool`](#str2bool): This converts a string to a boolean.
 * [`str2saltedpbkdf2`](#str2saltedpbkdf2): Convert a string into a salted SHA512 PBKDF2 password hash like requred for OS X / macOS 10.8+